 We all love sailing.
 It’s challenging, exhilarating and relaxing.
 Nothing beats the spray in your face and the wind in your hair.
 However, no matter where and what you sail, one factor must be considered first.
 Safety.

-Sailing has some inherent dangers but by applying a few basic rules and guidelines plus a touch of plain old common sense, you can help to minimise any hazards.
-In this guide we’ll look at a few of the steps we recommend that you consider when you set sail to help keep yourself and your crew and passengers safe at all times on the water.
+Sailing has some inherent dangers but by applying a few basic rules and guidelines plus a touch of plain old common sense, you can help to minimize any hazards.
+In this guide, we’ll look at a few of the steps we recommend that you consider when you set sail to help keep yourself and your crew and passengers safe at all times on the water.